Can Physicians Realty Trust (DOC) Remain Competitive?

 Robert W. Baird gave a rating of “Neutral” to DOC, setting the target price at $20 in the report published on June 14th of the current year.

-Volatility was left at 1.98%, however, over the last 30 days, the volatility rate increased by 1.60%, as shares surge +0.87% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.34% lower at present.
+Volatility was left at 1.87%, however, over the last 30 days, the volatility rate increased by 1.23%, as shares surge +1.95% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.13% upper at present.

 Stock Fundamentals for DOC